AlvinChin1608/day63_100/README.md

 ### DEMO
 ![](https://github.com/AlvinChin1608/day63_100/blob/main/gif_demo/full_demo_SQLDBconverter.gif)

-Note: TO access the SQL database, you will need to download SQLite to open the db file
+Note: To access the SQL database, you will need to download SQLite to open the db file

 ## Using SQLAlchemy for Database Management: